On the local limit theorems for lower psi-mixing Markov chains: Proofs

+We shall verify first condition (\ref{conv distribution}).
+To derive this convergence in distribution, we use the existing results, inspired by Theorem 3.2 in Samur (1987) and further developed by Kobus (1995) and Tyran-Kami\'{n}ska, M. (2010).
+As a matter of fact, we shall apply Corollary (5.9) in Kobus (1995).

-We shall apply Corollary 5.9 in Kobus (1995).
-Note that, by arguments in Section \ref{mix}, our Markov chain is $\varphi-$mixing with exponential rate of convergence to $0$ of the $\varphi$-mixing coefficients.
-Since we assumed that the distribution of $X_{1}$ satisfies conditions (\ref{tp}) and (\ref{lrtp}), it follows that Condition (5.10) in Corollary 5.9 in Kobus (1995), is satisfied.
+Note that, by relations between the mixing coefficients in Section \ref{mix}, our Markov chain is $\varphi-$mixing with exponential rate of convergence to $0$ of the $\varphi$-mixing coefficients.
+Therefore, also the sequence $(X_{k})_{k\in\mathbb{Z}}$ is $\varphi-$mixing with exponential rate of convergence to $0$, and also $\rho-$mixing$\ $\ with exponential rate of convergence to $0.$ Whence the two mixing conditions (i) and (ii) in Corollary (5.9) in Kobus (1995) are satisfied.
+Since we assumed that the distribution of $X_{0}$ satisfies conditions (\ref{tp}) and (\ref{lrtp}), and in addition $\mathbb{E}(X_{0})=0$ for $1<p<2$ and $X_{0}$ has a symmetric distribution for $p=1$, by classical results, it follows that $X_{0}$ is in the domain of attraction of a strictly stable distribution.
+This gives that condition (5.12) in Kobus (1995) holds without centering.
+By the conclusion of Corollary (5.9) in Kobus (1995) in order to prove